kingkreation/CodeAlpha_AgeCalculator/TESTING.md

 - The "Clear" button effectively resets inputs, and the "Reset Results" state clears all calculated data.
 - The auto-focus feature between date input fields works smoothly, enhancing user experience.
 - Pressing the "Enter" key provides a convenient alternative to clicking the calculate button.
+- No performance degradation observed during stress testing (50+ consecutive calculations)
+- Age calculations are performed using UTC (Universal Coordinated Time) to ensure consistent and precise results globally, independent of local time zones.
 - Consistent behavior even after multiple inputs — no freezing or crashing
-- No performance degradation observed during stress testing (50+ consecutive calculations)

 ---